IONOS-WordPress/wp-site-manager/README.md

 Project and support maintained on github at [1and1/wp-site-manager](https://github.com/1and1/wp-site-manager).

+### 1.1.4 ###
+* Update versions and requirements
+* Fix PHP warning on settings page

 ### 1.1.3 ###
-* updated versions and requirements
+* Update versions and requirements
-* added 1&1 IONOS as contributor
+* Add 1&1 IONOS as contributor

 ### 1.1.2 ###
-* Fixed autodeployment
+* Fix autodeployment

 ### 1.1.1 ###
-* Updated "Tested up to" version
+* Update "Tested up to" version

 ### 1.1.0 ###
-* Fixed "logging installations" of plugins and themes.
+* Fix "logging installations" of plugins and themes.
 * UI improvements

 ### 1.0.2 ###